halilazmn/halilazmn/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Mathematics
-- 🌱 I’m currently learning JavaScript for school
+- 🌱 I’m currently learning Java for school
 - 👯 I’m looking to collaborate on anything that will give me new knowledge and not that hard.
 - 🤔 I’m looking for help with everything to be honest.
 - 😄 Pronouns: He